All Episodes

 She owns her district and so forth.

-If she keeps this kind of stuff up and they and they keep writing these supplemental bills to defeat, secure defeat, I mean, they they think they're on the way to cement their future for the next thousand years running the house.
+Well, you know, if the Democrats don't win the House, and they're cruising for this, if she keeps this kind of stuff up and they keep writing these supplemental bills to defeat, secure defeat, I mean, they think they're on the way to cementing their future for the next thousand years running the house.

 And that would be paying a consequence.